uweschmitt/emzed/website/tour.rst

    row wise.
 You can visualize corresponding *Extracted Ion Chromatograms* (*EIC*) and mass spectra by clicking to the left of a row.
 Table entries are editable (just double click to a certain cell) and all modifications are stored in place.
-Notice that the original peakmap is linked to the table and the underlying spectral data is accessible.
+Notice that the original peak map is linked to the table and the underlying spectral data is accessible.

 B. If you click with the right mouse button to the left of a row